Selected Exhibitions

 October 13, 2020 – January 11, 2021

-Four works by James Castle are included in this exhibition which is organized jointly with the Window Research Institute that advocates “windowology,” and focuses on windows from various viewpoints.
+Four works by James Castle are included in this exhibition, organized jointly with the Window Research Institute, which advocates “windowology” and focuses on windows from various viewpoints.
 In addition to Henri Matisse’s paintings and cutting-edge contemporary art, the contents will include non-art topics such as the global history of windows.
-The galleries will showcase cross-genre exhibits including scenes of windows loved and painted by artists, and useful tips about windows.
+The galleries will showcase cross-genre exhibits, including scenes of windows loved and painted by artists and useful tips about windows.

 2019